 Unless otherwise stated, the volume conversion of natural gas to barrel of oil equivalent (BOE) is presented on the basis of 6 thousand cubic feet of natural gas being equal to 1 barrel of oil.
 This conversion ratio is based upon an energy equivalent conversion method primarily applicable at the burner tip and does not represent value equivalence at the wellhead.
 BOE figures may be misleading, particularly if used in isolation.

 This news release contains forward-looking information which is not comprised of historical fact.
 Forward-looking information involves risks, uncertainties and other factors that could cause actual events, results, performance, prospects and opportunities to differ materially from those expressed or implied by such forward-looking information.
-Forward-looking information in this news release includes the Company’s statements with respect to the number of wells to be drilled in 2013.
+Forward-looking information in this news release includes the Company’s statements with respect to installing gas compression at its Turin facility in the second quarter; scheduled timing for oil wells tie ins; expansion of the Coyote Battery commencing in the second quarter; planned additional drilling at Coyote and Michichi and the number of wells to be drilled in 2014.
 This forward looking information is subject to a variety of substantial known and unknown risks and uncertainties and other factors that could cause actual events or outcomes to differ materially from those anticipated or implied by such forward looking information.
-The Company’s Annual Information Form filed on April 17, 2013 with securities regulatory authorities (accessible through the SEDAR website www.sedar.com) describes the risks, material assumptions and other factors that could influence actual results and which are incorporated herein by reference.
+The Company’s Annual Information Form filed on April 15, 2014 with securities regulatory authorities (accessible through the SEDAR website www.sedar.com) describes the risks, material assumptions and other factors that could influence actual results and which are incorporated herein by reference.